If you’re interested in learning about the latest marketing trends, check out our up-to-date article on marketing trends in 2021 here.

 Advertisers and digital marketers are already using alternative strategies to reach their desired audiences and get their messages across.
 As the times change, so do the tools and the advertising delivery methods.

 Another giant leap in the digital advertising industry came in the form of programmatic advertising.
 This technology uses AI to automate ad buying.
 That way, it’s easier for publishers to reach their target audiences.
 Real-time bidding, video header bidding, and similar solutions have taken a full swing in 2019 and will most likely only grow.
 These solutions boast higher conversions and lower customer acquisition costs. eMarketer reports that 86.2% of digital display ads in the United States is going to be programmatic well into the year 2020.

 It’s safe to say that digital marketers know where the crowd is, which is why they’ll focus their efforts on more than just video to reach their audiences.
 That means they will use various mediums to promote and grow their businesses.
 Apart from video, they will mostly focus on paid advertising more than anything else.
 Why?
 Because that gets them 100% traction.
 As for digital marketing trends, sure, content is still king in many ways.
 But what is likely to change is the type of content that will dominate the market in 2020.

-Google and Facebook won’t be the only major players in town when it comes to paid advertising.
-Amazon is following closely behind as the 3rd biggest advertiser out there.
-For the past year, an increasing number of online retailers are utilizing Amazon ads.
-One huge advantage Amazon has over Facebook and Google is being able to pinpoint what shoppers (buyers) are looking for straight away.
-It’s easier to keep higher conversion rates if you already know what the user is going to purchase.
-Marketers know that this is not the case with paid advertising on Facebook and Google.
+When it comes to PPC advertising, Google and Facebook won’t be the only major players in town anymore.
+Amazon is following suit as the 3rd biggest advertiser out there.
+For the past year, an increasing number of online retailers have been utilizing Amazon ads.
+One significant advantage Amazon has over Facebook and Google is its higher accuracy at pinpointing what shoppers (buyers) are looking for.
+That way, it’s easier for them to achieve higher conversion rates.
+Marketers know that it is not the case with paid advertising on Facebook and Google.